wessenstam/era_db_all/oracle/deploy_oracle_era/deploy_oracle_era.rst

 Deploying Oracle with Era
 -------------------------

-Each quarter, Oracle releases a grouping of patches referred to as a PSU. **In this lab you will walk through the deployment and patching of both Oracle and Grid software for an Oracle 19c database using Era.**
+In this lab we are gooing to deploy an Oracle Database server and Database using the earlier created Software Profile.

 Create Oracle Server with Era
 +++++++++++++++++++++++++++++